h82258652/windows-uwp.zh-cn/windows-apps-src/launch-resume/register-a-background-task.md

 >         }
 >     }
 >
->     // We’ll register the task in the next step.
+>     // We'll register the task in the next step.
 > }
 > ```
 > ```cpp